THE BIG BAG THEORY

 - Compose:

-- There is another awesome input method called Compose that bears mentioning!
+- The awesome input method called Compose bears mentioning!
+Some may know it already from Linux.

 - Defining a key as a Compose key lets you input advanced stuff using sequences, such as a then ' with Compose for á.

-- I didn't stop there though, and realized that pretty much anything can be made with Compose sequences.
+- I didn't stop there though, realizing that pretty much anything can be made with Compose sequences.

 -